How many tons of CO2 do I cause by my lifestyle?

 Accounting without receipts?
 No problem with BitsaboutMe!

 To keep track of my commited expenditure, I no longer need to collect receipts.
-Instead, I go to Stats in the Details section and select Migros as data source.
+Instead, I go to Receipts in the Finance section where I find all my e-receipts.
 Now I see the total of all my purchases at Migros.
 By clicking on Details I can see how much I have spent on each product, on what day and what time, as well as in which store.

 Which issues were most frequently taken up in BitsaboutMe’s tweets?